YMCA fundraiser breakfast held for first time in three years

 The campaign raises money to provide confidential financial assistance and program subsidies to children and families in need.

-Programs at the Y benefiting from the fundraiser include child care, teen activities, summer camp, bullying prevention and the Food Access Initiative.
+Programs at the Y benefiting from the fundraiser include child care, teen activities, summer camp, bullying prevention and the Food Access Initiative as well as a program for cancer survivors and their families.

 “The YMCA does a lot of good for a lot of people,” Hockomock Y member Nadine Bullock told attendees.
 “I am one of those people as well.”